Rotations in differential form

 Symmetries of the Mixed Exterior Product in Minkowski Space

 Expressing the mixed exterior product \(∧\) in term of tensor products \(⊗\), we demonstrate that the mixed exterior product is not fully antisymmetric in Minkowski space.
-However, the total number of symmetries is equal.
-We obtain:
+However, the total number of symmetries is equal:

 Symmetry